 This feedback is reviewed by the research team to help us understand the strengths and challenges of the SSO Wellbeing Course and how to improve the course.
 We want to understand the extent to which spouses and significant others of PSP will engage with the course and also how the course will impact symptoms.
 These questionnaires do not take very long, but they provide us with important information on your progress and the outcomes of ICBT.

 Will the Spouse Wellbeing Course be offered in French?

 The SSO Wellbeing Course has been translated into French.

 How long will PSPNET Families be providing the SSO Wellbeing Course?

-The SSO Wellbeing Course is currently funded until March 2023.
-However, we hope to continue offering the SSO Wellbeing Course in the future if funding can be secured and pending the initial results of our research on the course.
+The SSO Wellbeing Course is currently funded until March 2024.
+However, we hope to continue offering the SSO Wellbeing Course in the future.

 Where can I find out more information?

 For information about the SSO Wellbeing Course, contact 1-833-317-7233, or email firstname.lastname@example.org.

 Create a PSPNET account and complete the eligibility screening questionnaire at the link below.
 After completing these, you will have access to the SSO Wellbeing Course.